NGSolve/ngsPETSc/docs/src/saddle.py.rst

 Saddle point problems and PETSc PC
 =======================================

-In this tutorial we explore solving constructing preconditioners for saddle point problems using `PETSc PC`.
+In this tutorial, we explore constructing preconditioners for saddle point problems using `PETSc PC`.
-We begin by creating a discretisation of the Poisson problem using H1 elements, in particular we consider the usual variational formulation
+We begin by creating a discretization of the Poisson problem using H1 elements, in particular, we consider the usual variational formulation

 .. math::